differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

 :dbg.p(:all, :c)
 ```

+This:
-This starts the text-mode debugger, registers a function as the tracer, enables call traces for the `ssl:controlling_process` function and for every function in the `ssl_connection` module, and logs the return values.
+- starts the text-mode debugger
+- registers a function as the tracer
+- enables call traces for the `ssl:controlling_process` function and for every function in the `ssl_connection` module
+- and logs the return values.

-Then it turns on call tracing for all processes.
+- turns on call tracing for all processes.

 The trace output from that was noisy, but I spotted an interesting thing in it: there was a call to `ssl_connection:ssl_config` immediately after the call to `ssl_connection:new_user` and its call to `ssl_connection:call`.